A troubled man was talking to the dead. He spoke aloud to phantasms that existed only in his deluded mind.

 “It wasn’t my fault!” he roared.
 “The survivor always has guilt, but that’s all.
 I am not to blame.
 Rita, you should have left those freaks.
-You and I never belonged with Steel and Caulder and Trainer.
+You and I never belonged with Steele and Caulder and Trainor.
 Stop haunting me!”

-His name was Steve Dayton, and he currently wore the gold and blue costume and the mental-energy-boosting helmet of Mento.
-He spoke to the ghosts of the late Doom Patrol, which included his spouse Rita Farr.
-They had died heroes (or most had died), while he had lived on as a man of power and wealth.
-And ever since the recent accident that happened after John Constantine recruited him to serve as a medium for glimpsing a battle between Heaven and Hell, he had become mentally unhinged and full of malice, possibly due to the dark spiritual forces he had encountered and had not been prepared for.
-Rather than build a new helmet, he had simply rebuilt the one that had exploded mere moments after removing it from his head, and perhaps that tainted helmet was responsible for much of his current behavior, for some had accused him of acting like he was possessed. (*)
+Then, when John Constantine recruited him to serve as a medium for glimpsing a battle between Heaven and Hell, his helmet was severely damaged.
+Dayton’s mental condition grew even worse, possibly due to the dark spiritual forces he had encountered and had not been prepared for.
+Rather than build a new helmet, he had simply rebuilt the one that had exploded mere moments after removing it from his head, and perhaps that tainted helmet was partly responsible for much of his current behavior, for some had accused him of acting as if he was possessed. (*)

 [(*) Editor’s note: See John Constantine, Hellblazer: The War of Darkness and Light.]